Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Methodology

 \subsection{Learning}

-The goal of the learning process is to create an interpretable multi-classification model in the form of a heterarchy or subgraph of patterns (N-grams) with different N, where individual segments (subgraphs) of this heterarchy are associated with specific target categories or classes of cognitive distortions.
-While different schools of cognitive behavioural therapy use different sets of these distortions \cite{Bollen2021,Beck1963,beck1976cognitive,boyes2013common}, we select a system of 10, such as "All-or-nothing\_thinking", "Emotional\_Reasoning", "Fortune-telling", "Labeling", "Magnification", "Mental\_filter", "Mind\_Reading", "Overgeneralization", "Personalization", and "Should\_statements", according to the scope of the labels in the underlying \cite{shreevastava-foltz-2021-dataset} dataset.
-In the paper presenting the original model \cite{Bollen2021}, a specific cognitive distortion is represented by a dictionary of N-grams, where each N-gram can be considered as a feature.
-The goal of learning the model is to select features specific to each distortion, and possibly corresponding weights for each feature.
+The goal of the learning process is to create an interpretable N-gram model in the form of a heterarchy of patterns (N-grams) with different N. Individual segments of this heterarchy are associated with specific target categories of cognitive distortions, such as "All-or-nothing\_thinking", "Emotional\_Reasoning", "Fortune-telling", "Labeling", "Magnification", "Mental\_filter", "Mind\_Reading", "Overgeneralization", "Personalization", and "Should\_statements" aligned with the \citep{shreevastava-foltz-2021-dataset} dataset.
+Following \citep{Bollen2021}, each distortion is defined by a dictionary of N-grams acting as features.
+Training aims to select these distortion-specific features and their respective weights.

-The learning of distortion-specific N-grams was conducted based on texts that were first split into sentences using the NLTK library \cite{bird-loper-2004-nltk} and then tokenized using spaces and punctuation with punctuation removed.
-The N-gram space for selection was based on the maximum order of N-grams ($NM$), which in our study ranged from 1 to 5.
+The learning of distortion-specific N-grams was conducted based on texts that were sentence-split via NLTK \citep{bird-loper-2004-nltk}, tokenized by spaces and punctuation, and stripped of punctuation.
+The N-gram space for selection was based on the maximum order of N-grams ($NM$), which ranged from 1 to 5.

 For feature selection, we explored the possibility of using selection metrics ($SM$) from the list: $F$, $UF$, $FN$, $UFN$, $TF$-$IDF$, $FCR$, $CFR$, $MR$, $NLMI$, as defined below.

 $|D|$ --- number of distortions in the entire corpus (10 in the case of our study).